Bert Kaempfert: Songwriting

 In 1963, jazz trumpeter Bobby Hackett recorded a complete album with 12 Kaempfert compositions, Bobby Hackett Plays the Music of Bert Kaempfert.
-It has now been re-released in the United States under the Sony Records label in the Collectable Jazz Classics series, along with the album Bobby Hackett Plays The Music of Henry Mancini on a "2-in-1" CD.
+It was re-released in the United States under the Sony Records label in the Collectable Jazz Classics series, along with the album Bobby Hackett Plays The Music of Henry Mancini on a "2-in-1" CD.

 In 1967, jazz clarinetist Pete Fountain recorded the album Pete Fountain Plays Bert Kaempfert in Hamburg, Germany, with musicians from Kaempfert's orchestra.
 It featured Kaempfert's signature hits.

 In 1967, the Anita Kerr Singers released the LP Bert Kaempfert Turns Us On!, a tribute to Kaempfert, featuring the standard hits.

-In 1967, Jimi Hendrix included the melody of "Strangers in the Night" in his improvised guitar solo for his famous guitar-burning version of "Wild Thing" at the Monterey Pop Festival.
+In 1967, Jimi Hendrix included the melody of "Strangers in the Night" in his improvised guitar solo for his guitar-burning version of "Wild Thing" at the Monterey Pop Festival.

 In 1968, jazz trumpeter Al Hirt recorded the album Al Hirt Plays Bert Kaempfert.
 It too featured Kaempfert's major hits.
 That year, BMI awarded accolades to five of Kaempfert's songs: "Lady", "Spanish Eyes", "Strangers in the Night", "The World We Knew", and "Sweet Maria".
 Many of his hits during the 1960s were composed and arranged with the help of German Herb Rehbein, who became a successful bandleader in his own right.
 Rehbein's death in 1979 shook Kaempfert deeply.
 Both Kaempfert and Rehbein were posthumously inducted into the Songwriters Hall of Fame.

-In 1970, Johnny Mathis issued a double-LP album set, Sings the Music of Bacharach & Kaempfert, for Columbia.
-It consisted of a total 21 tracks in a heavyweight gatefold picture sleeve.
+In 1970, Johnny Mathis issued a double LP, Sings the Music of Bacharach & Kaempfert, for Columbia.
+It consisted of 21 tracks in a heavyweight gatefold picture sleeve.
 The Kaempfert tracks were done in his arrangement style, and the Bacharach tracks were done in the American's unique upbeat style.
-The same year Kaempfert composed the score for the war film You Can't Win 'Em All, starring Tony Curtis and Charles Bronson.
+The same year, Kaempfert composed the score for the war film You Can't Win 'Em All, starring Tony Curtis and Charles Bronson.

 By the 1970s, sales of Kaempfert's music had declined, but he continued to record.
-His version of the Theme from Shaft was admired by composer Isaac Hayes and remained popular with audiences.
+His version of the "Theme from Shaft" was admired by composer Isaac Hayes and remained popular with audiences.
 He expanded the musical scope of his band and recorded in a wide variety of styles.
 He also began to play live concerts with his orchestra, beginning in 1974, with an appearance at the Royal Albert Hall in London.

 Kaempfert is sampled in the 1998 song "One Week" by the Barenaked Ladies.
 The song's lyrics also declare that "Bert Kaempfert's got the mad hits".